 Have you heard of cannabis trichomes before?
-If you're making edibles, topicals, or consuming cannabis in any way, you'll want to know more about cannabis trichomes, why they are one of the most important parts of the plant, and how to get them into your favorite products.
+If you’re consuming cannabis in any way, you’ll want to know more about the importance of trichomes, why they are one of the most essential parts of the plant, and the different ways to get them into your favorite products.

 Features

-- Why trichomes are the most important part of the plant
+• Why trichomes are the most essential part of the plant

 Why You Will Love This Guide

-But what are trichomes, and why may they be the most important part of the cannabis plant?
+But what are trichomes, and why could they be the most important part of the plant?

-I thought this topic would benefit my Well With Cannabis Community members and help them get the most out of their homemade products, so I put together this helpful guide.
+I knew this topic would benefit my Well With Cannabis Community members and help them get the most out of their experience, so I put together this helpful guide.

-Here we will explore trichomes, why they are so important, and how to get them into your edibles, topicals, and more.
+Here, we will explore what trichomes are, why they are so important, and how to get them from the plant and into your homemade ediblestopicals, and more.

 What Are Trichomes?